Isuru2701/ChessAPI/README.md

 Use the id and token to access your game

 ### POST /api/{move}
     make user move in the game.
 Uses the from-square to-square format.
+Returns AI move.
 ```json
 {
   "id": 0,